 Iowa Hawkeyes Land Brutal Injury News Before Bowl Game

-The Iowa Hawkeyes are preparing to face the Missouri Tigers in the Citrus Bowl next Monday, but they have just received some very untimely injury news.
+The Iowa Hawkeyes are preparing to face the Missouri Tigers in the Music City Bowl next Monday, but they have just received some very untimely injury news.

 Tom Kakert of Hawkeye Report has revealed that Iowa center Logan Jones is wearing a cast on his right hand, which obviously puts his status for the Missouri matchup in doubt.